GoswamiRahul02/Groundwater-Resource-Analysis-and-Influencing-Factors-in-West-Bengal/README.md

 # Problem Statement
 Groundwater data for West Bengal is scattered across multiple sources, making it challenging to analyze long-term trends and regional variations.
-This project integrates environmental datasets into a centralized database and analyzes seasonal and district-wise groundwater levels to generate actionable insights through SQL queries and interactive Power BI dashboards, enabling data-driven water resource management.
+This project integrates environmental datasets into a centralized database and analyzes seasonal and district-wise groundwater levels to generate actionable insights through SQL queries and interactive Tableau dashboards, enabling data-driven water resource management.

 This project aims to consolidate groundwater datasets from authoritative sources into a unified analytical database and perform comprehensive analysis to answer key questions such as: